DAHLIA CARE

 When ready to dig, carefully loosen the soil 12" out from the plant with a digging fork then gently lift the tuber clump out of the soil.
 Don't shake the dirt off of it because you could break tuber necks.

-They store best in a cool, dark, humid place where the temperature stays between 40 and 50 degrees F. Unfinished basements, cold storage areas or corners of heated garages where they're protected from freezing are all good options.
+They store best in a cool, dark, humid place where the temperature stays between 40 and 50 degrees F. Unfinished basements, cold storage areas or corners of garages where they're protected from freezing are all good options.

-The goal for dahlia storage is to keep them moist enough they don't shrivel and dry enough they don't rot.
-This depends largely on your climate and storing location.
-If you live in a dry, arid climate, go for the plastic options to retain moisture.
-If you live in a really humid environment, you could try the cardboard or paper bag options first to cut down on moisture levels.
+If you live in a dry, arid climate, go for the plastic options to help retain moisture.
+If you live in a really humid environment, you could try the cardboard and wood shavings options first to cut down on moisture levels.

-Check your tubers often during storage to make adjustments as need--more ventilation for too much moisture and more water (sprinkling) for conditions that are too dry.
+Check your tubers often during storage to make adjustments as need—more ventilation for too much moisture and more water (sprinkling) for conditions that are too dry.

 The Dahlia Doctor has some great information on the storage of dahlia tubers.
 You can read it here.